kazabooboo/gizra.com/_posts/2011-11-04-about-that-walk-bojanz-damz-and-i-had-in-london.md

 ---
+created: 1320442252
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- Drupalcon
+permalink: content/about-walk-bojanz-damz-and-i-had-london
 title: About that walk bojanz, Damz and I had in London
-permalink: content/about-walk-bojanz-damz-and-i-had-london
-layout: post
-created: 1320442252
 ---
 Another Drupalcon is getting closer, and the sessions are open for votes.
 Let’s clear the technical stuff first - please vote for my <a href="http://denver2012.drupal.org/program/sessions/og7-pride-and-prejudice">OG7 session</a>.